ParkerICI/flow-analysis-tutorial/README.md

 6. [scaffold](https://github.com/nolanlab/scaffold)
 7. [Rtsne](https://github.com/jkrijthe/Rtsne)

+**Install a C++ compiler**
+Some steps require a working C++ compiler for installation- please refer to the appropriate option depending on your system.

+#### Mac OSX
+You need to install the XCode software from Apple that is freely available on the App Store.
+Depending on the specific version of XCode you are using you might also need to install the "Command Line Tools" package separately.
+Please refer to the Documentation for your XCode version

+#### Windows
+Install the [Rtools](https://cran.r-project.org/bin/windows/Rtools/) package, which is required for building R packaged from sources

+#### Linux
+Install GCC.
+Refer to the documentation of your distribution to find the specific package name

+### Install R Packages
 To install these packages, open an R session and enter the following command lines:
 ```
 install.packages("devtools")